© 2012 QWED Company. All rights reserved. 2012 | Home | Events | Products | Applications | EU Projects | About | Support | Log In

 It has been proven [8] that the structures, which maintain axial symmetry of boundary conditions, belong the class of vector two-dimensional (V2D) problems.
 The total electromagnetic field in such structures can be decomposed into a series of orthogonal modes, of different angular field dependence of the cos(nPhi) or sin(nPhi) type, where Phi is angular variable of the cylindrical coordinate system and n=0,1,2… Each n-mode is analysed separately in QW-V2D.
 Under such assumptions the numerical analysis can be conducted in two space dimensions, over one half of the long-section of the structure, with n predefined as a parameter.
 Let us note that the n-mode defined above should not be confused with one mode of a circular waveguide.
 For example, one QW-V2D analysis with n=1 takes into account a composition of all circular waveguide modes TE1k and TM1m where k and m are arbitrary natural numbers.

-QW-V2D can handle a variety of practical problems including:
+QuickWave V2D can be applied to a variety of microwave and millimetre-wave problems including:

 calculations of radiation patterns, gain, radiation efficiency, and return loss of axisymmetrical antennas of various types (horn, rod, biconical), rigorously taking into account irregular geometry, complicated corrugations, and inhomogeneous filling